-Expenses associated with providing computing power services to third-party operated mining pools, such as rent and electricity costs, are recorded as cost of revenues.
+Expenses associated with providing computing power services to third-party operated mining pools, such as hosting fees, electricity costs, and related fees, are recorded as cost of revenues.
 Depreciation on digital asset mining equipment is also recorded as a component of cost of revenues.

-NOTE 6 - ADVANCES TO VENDORS AND DEPOSITS
+NOTE 5 - ADVANCES TO VENDORS AND DEPOSITS